cemacmillan/bibliochromatiqueN/README.md

 1. **A narrative** — the story or constraint that generated it.
 2. **A formula** — a deterministic set of color values reproducible anywhere that hexadecimal endures.
+3. **A reference** - a catalog object, the permanent URI which leads to the generated reference color or palette.
 You may use these palettes in digital or printed works, interfaces, games, or research environments,
 provided you follow the license terms attached to each.